RIA03B/ForeCast-Project/README.md

 Do you wonder what the weather will be today?
 Do you know what the weather looks like in a few days?
 MyForecast can help you:
 - Display current temperature/ weather condition.
-- Display winds of the weather for the day.
+- Display feel like of the weather for the day.
-- Display visibility of the weather for the day.
+- Display humidity of the weather for the day.
--	Display the weather for the next seven days.
+-	Display a decription of the weather for the days.
+-	Display the wind speed.
+-	Display level of cloudiness for the day.
--	Display the weather for different locations.
+-	Display the level of pressure for the day .
--	Ability to change unit system.

 Forecasts can be used to plan activities around these events, and to plan ahead and survive them.
-Use your Android device to check your daily weather.
-See the forecast for the next 7 days of your location or any other location simply by changing the location.
+Use your Android device to check your daily weather or the weather for a location you plan on visiting for the day.

 ## Storyboard